Pelotte/iam-metal-demand-optimizer/README.md

 - model_s0: [string] IAM that the user wishes to study
 - scenario: [string] SSP-RCP scenario combination that the user wants to study, in the format “SSPx-numRCP”
 - ModelisationType: [string] ; " Init " to study the metal demand of the initial energy mix ; " Opti " to perform an optimization of the initial energy mix and study the metal demand of the optimized mix
-- Alpha: [int] percentage value of the acceptable level of metal demand exceedance in the energy sector compared to OSD and
+- Alpha: [int] percentage value of the percentage of refined capacity reserved for the transition sectors (storage, network, electric vehicles, power plant)
-- OTD for the annual metal production optimization constraint
 - ResLimit: [string] limit to apply when optimizing cumulative metal demand, choosing between Reserves or Resources

+Only the other method Demand_Other_Sector requires a parameter.
+- Growth: [string] ; "GDP" to estimate that future demand from the rest of the economy follows GDP growth, main hypothesis of the article ; "Pop" to eestimate that future metal demand from the rest of the economy remains constant and follows population growth

-  All the other methods do not require any parameters.
+All the other methods do not require any parameters

+### Vizualize results

+In order to vizualize the results of the 110 IAM-SSP scenarios studied in the article, you can download the python code: IAM_Results_Optimisation_Streamlit.
+A Streamlit application is generated.
+The data required to vizualize these results are available on zenodo: 10.5281/zenodo.15319014.